abhishekjha462000/web_developement/html_revision/css_basics.md

 A CSS file consists of many rulesets.
 A CSS ruleset is a combination of selector and a declaration block.
 Within a declaration block, we mention multiple declarations(also called as CSS rule), each of which is seperated via semicolon.
 A declaration is property-value pair.

-The declrations are enclosed within a pair of open and closed curly braces. `{}`
+The declrations are enclosed within a pair of open and closed curly braces `{}`.

 ```CSS
     p {